Lunderberg/Lunderberg.github.io/_posts/2021-08-23-deep-dish-pizza.md

 * 80 g warm butter (6 tablespoons)
 * 450 g flour (3 cups)

-Mix all ingredients in a bowl.
+Mix warm water, sugar, and yeast in a large bowl.
+Let sit for 15-20 minutes to proof the yeast, after which bubbles should start to form on top.
+Mix all remaining ingredients into the yeast mixture.
 Stop once the mixture is evenly mixed, and avoid any additional kneading.
 The goal is for the crust to be almost crumbly, and additional kneading adds unwanted strength to the dough.

 Cover, place in fridge, and allow to rise.
 Should have at least an hour or two, but a day or two is ideal.